 CALL ON THE UN TO TAKE ACTION

 Government forces and armed groups are bombing civilians, committing war crimes and crimes against humanity.
-And six years into the conflict, civilians remain at risk.
+And seven years into the conflict, civilians remain at risk.

 The crisis in Syria has caused the deaths of hundreds of thousands and led millions of people – more than half the population -- to flee their homes, either abroad or within Syria.